-YouTube Shorts monetization finally happened!
-But what does it mean for creators, what are the requirements, and have any main policies changed?
-Let’s get into all that below.
+As of 2023, you can finally start earning money on your YouTube Shorts with monetization.
+But how does it affect creators, what are the requirements, and have any main policies changed?
+Let’s dig into what monetizing YouTube Shorts actually means!

 Is YouTube Shorts monetized?